 - Messin’ Around (4:46) – Funky and upbeat, a song about the child in us all, letting go and messin’ around!

-Malaya burst onto the live circuit in 2015 following the release of her critically acclaimed debut album “Bourbon Street.”
-Introducing her intoxicating stage presence to blues audiences at The Great Rock & Blues Festival that year, a plethora of bookings followed including iconic venues such as The Jazz Cafe, The 100 Club, New Crawdaddy Club and The Bulls Head, Barnes and festivals Birmingham International and Colne.
+Malaya burst onto the live circuit in 2015 following the release of her debut album Bourbon Street.
+Introducing her intoxicating stage presence to blues audiences at The Great Rock & Blues Festival that year, a plethora of bookings followed including iconic venues such as The Jazz Cafe, The 100 Club, New Crawdaddy Club and The Bulls Head, Barnes and festivals – Birmingham International and Colne.
 Along the way the British Blues Association nominated Malaya UK Blues Challenge Final.